kindone/python-proptest/docs/pytest-integration.md

 1. **Automatic Detection**: The `@for_all` decorator automatically detects pytest context by checking for `self` parameter
 2. **Seamless Integration**: Works with pytest's test discovery and execution
-3. **Proper Error Handling**: Failing properties raise `AssertionError` for better pytest integration
+3. **Proper Error Handling**: Failing properties raise `AssertionError` for seamless pytest integration
 4. **Shrinking Support**: Minimal counterexamples are automatically found and reported
 5. **Backward Compatibility**: Standalone functions continue to work as before